Sin Prisa Sin Pausa

 Vinification:

 Grapes for this cuvée are purchased from neighbor, Aymeric Paulet at La Vigne Grande who is certified organic.
 The fruit is hand harvested and fermented on indigenous yeasts.
-The wine underwent a 3 day maceration and was vinified and raised in stainless steel.
+The whole clusters underwent a brief 3-5 day maceration.
+The grenache was raised 9 months in oak barrels and the carignan was raised in stainless steel.

 Fining: